ubc-library-rc/AI_for_coding/content/1_Orientation.md

 <li>Have you ever finished someone's sentence for them?
 Does this happen more often when you know the person better?</li>
 <li>Can you tell how people are feeling?
 Are you much more accurate with people you know better?</li>
 </ol>
 That's right, you are predicting what is going to come next based on previous data (experience with that person).
 More and better data = better predictions.
 In addition, humans can rely on more than just "data", "patterns", and "predictions" to shape and adjust their behavior.
-We rely on countext around this information to inform our actions.
+We rely on context around this information to inform our actions.

 <p>That's very cool!
 But, this should cause you to pause.
 You are also wrong sometimes, even with the people you know best (partners, best friends, kids,...). </p>
 <p>LLMs can be wrong too.
 LLMs can be wrong because the model is wrong and/or because they are missing context.
 This is a major concern when using LLMs, or any AI tools for that matter.</p>